pseudoramble/pseudoramble.com/blog/entry/docs/how-I-run-this-blog.md

 * Place output into new template copy
 * Do any markup changes needed

 We're issuing `M-x markdown-export 'temp.html'` to get the initial entry.
-We then use Python and BS4 to smush it together to make it look like a reasonable entry.
+We then use Python and BS4 to smash it together to make it look like a reasonable entry.
 See the Python section for more details.

 #### 'blog-publish-entry ####